Rue Royale, Lyon: History

-When it was opened in 1870 after filling and construction, the rue Royale was the main and the nicer street of the Tolozan quarter created by Soufflot, the other streets being rue Dauphine, rue de Berri and rue de Provence.
+When it was opened in 1870 after filling and construction, the Rue Royale was the main and the nicer street of the Tolozan quarter created by Soufflot, the other streets being the Rue Dauphine, Rue de Berri and Rue de Provence.
 Many wealthy merchants began to live in the street and many restaurants opened.
 Originally, the street was a little longer, but the north was demolished in the mid-20th century with the goal of allowing the exit of the Tunnel de la Croix-Rousse.
 At the entrance of the street, there was a famous bathhouse called "Le Clavecin", built by Gary.
-After the death of French King Louis XIV, the street was named rue de la Convention, then in 1848 rue de Démocratie for a short while, and rue Nationale in 1850.
+After the death of French King Louis XIV, the street was named Rue de la Convention, then in 1848 Rue de Démocratie for a short while, and Rue Nationale in 1850.

 In 1792, Mayor of Lyon Antoine Nivière-Chol (1744-1817) lived in the street.
 Musicologist and Chopin biographer Édouard Ganche (1880-1945) lived at number 5 from the mid-1920s to his death.
 He had there one of the most important private collection of Chopin-related objects in the world at this time.

 There is a famous restaurant La Mère Brazier once owned by the "Mère Brazier" a.k.a.
 Eugénie Brazier (1895–1977), a country girl who was born in La Tranclière, Ain and arrived in Lyon in 1914.
 She opened the restaurant at No. 12 in 1921 and became the first three-star female chef awarded by Michelin (from 1933 to 1939).
 In 2007, the restaurant was bought by Mathieu Viannay and reopened in 2008.

 Architecture

-The rue Royale is lined by five-floor buildings and houses made of solid gray stone.
+The Rue Royale is lined by five-floor buildings and houses made of solid gray stone.
 There are several big doors; most of them are painted.
 The last building, at the west, has only one floor with a roof terrace.

 An architecture firm located in the street has the same name as that of the street: Rue Royale Architects.
 There are a nightclub and the Théâtre de l'Anagramme.